9 minsPublished on 5/24/2022

 Ethereum co-founder Vitalik Buterin (Image source)

-The 2016 launch of the decentralized autonomous organization known as “The DAO”, however, changed things for the new blockchain.
+In 2016, the launch of the decentralized autonomous organization known as “The DAO”, however, changed things for the new blockchain.
 The DAO was a decentralized venture capital fund enabling retail investor accounts to crowdfund projects on the Ethereum network.
 It successfully raised $150 million by selling DAO tokens.
-Retail clients could use the tokens to vote and pledge their support for decentralized apps (dApps) on the network.
+Retail clients could use the coins to vote and pledge their support for decentralized apps (dApps) on the network.

 Due to this security flaw, malicious hackers could receive money without updating the transaction history.
 On June 17, 2016, hackers exploited the code and drained $50 million from the project.
-This was a big blow to the nascent Ethereum network and the original owners of Ethereum had to do something about their stolen funds.
+This was a big blow to the nascent Ethereum network and the original ETH token owners had to do something about their stolen funds.

 A diagram showing a hard fork.